-- A. Seasonal Hire.
-Probation does not apply to a seasonal position.
-A seasonal employee is treated as a temporary employee subject to summary removal.
-The MOA shall be the sole judge of a seasonal employee's ability, qualifications, competence, and performance. - B. Seasonal Re-Hire.
-Probation does not apply to a rehired seasonal position.
-A rehired seasonal employee is treated as a temporary employee subject to summary removal.
-Absent an unsatisfactory performance rating, rehired Seasonal Employees will have preferential opportunity for subsequent seasonal employment in the same department and classification if the seasonal vacancy exists in the following season.
+1. Seasonal Re-Hire.
+Absent an unsatisfactory performance rating, re-hired seasonal employees will have preferential opportunity for subsequent seasonal employment in the same department and classification if the seasonal vacancy exists in the following season.
 Re-hire of seasonal employees can be accomplished directly between the MOA and the re-hired seasonal employee.
-The MOA shall be the sole judge of a seasonal employee's ability, qualifications, competence, and performance. - C. Seasonal employees may file grievances up to and including Step Two in the grievance process.
-If necessary, seasonal employees may utilize mediation to resolve disputes after exhausting the grievance process.
-Cost of mediation will be split evenly between MOA and AMEA.
+The MOA shall be the sole judge of a seasonal employee's ability, qualifications, competence, and performance.